 “Bullying” is the repeated use by one or more students or member of a school staff of written, verbal, or electronic expression (i.e. Instagram, Snapchat, text messages, etc.) or a physical act or gesture, or any combination thereof, directed at a target that:

 - causes physical or emotional harm to the target or damage to the target’s property

-- places the target in reasonable fear of harm to himself or herself, or of damage to his or her property
+- places the target in reasonable fear of harm to themself, or of damage to their property

 - creates a hostile environment at school for the target

 - infringes on the rights of the target at school

 - materially or substantially disrupts the educational process or the orderly operation of a school